sitandr/Entropy/README.md

 # Build

+(*unofficial*)

-Version .Net 7.0 allows compiling for platforms other than linux.
+Version .Net 7.0 allows compiling for platforms other than windows.
 Hovewever, now compiled programs will need dotnet to run:

 `dotnet publish Rottytooth.Entropy.Compiler -p:PublishSingleFile=true -c Release `

+Or, if you want to publish it for other system:

 `dotnet publish Rottytooth.Entropy.Compiler -r linux-x64 -p:PublishSingleFile=true -c Release `

+To run the program, type:

 `dotnet <program>.exe`

+I didn't managed yet to launch it without large dotnet lib.
+However, I hope can be possible (ran into a small accident error I don't know how to fix on mono).

+However, if you are not interested in cross-platform, it is recommended to use compiler based on .Net 4 (faster, lighter, works on Windows without any extra software).

 # More info